Breathitt County High School: Girls' basketball

-The first girls' team started the same year as the school's founding and lasted up until after the 1931–1932 season when the KHSAA discontinued girls' basketball in high school.
-The prevailing thought at the time was that the game was too strenuous an activity for females.
-In 1975, KHSAA revived girls' basketball and it didn't take long for the school to hire a coach and start a varsity team once more.
+The first girls' team started the same year as the school's founding, and lasted until the 1931–1932 season, when the KHSAA discontinued girls' basketball in high school.
+The prevailing thought at the time was that the game was too strenuous an activity for girls.
+In 1975, KHSAA revived girls' basketball.
+The school soon hired a coach and started a varsity team again.

-The girls' team has made it to the KHSAA Sweet Sixteen Finals in 1978, only to be runners-up to Laurel County H.S.
-(Now split into North Laurel and South Laurel H.S.).
-Irene (Moore) Strong would be crowned Kentucky "Miss Basketball" this year, as well.
+The girls' team made it to the KHSAA Sweet Sixteen Finals in 1978, only to be runners-up to Laurel County High School.
+Irene (Moore) Strong was crowned Kentucky "Miss Basketball" that same year.

 The Ladycats, in recent years, made a run of regional titles.
 They won the 14th Regional Tournament four times in a row up to 2010 (2006–07, 2007–08, 2008–09, 2009–10).

 Extracurriculars

-Breathitt County High School has a variety of extracurricular activities available to students including several clubs to join, of which Future Farmers of America is the oldest club in existence, founded the same year the school was opened in 1927.
+Breathitt County High School has a variety of extracurricular activities available to students including several clubs.
+Future Farmers of America is the oldest club, founded the same year the school was opened in 1927.

-Other extracurricular activities (non-sports)include:
+Other extracurricular activities (non-sports) include: